Rush (Thorpe Park): Ride Experience

 The ride begins with low swings which gradually get higher.
 After about five swings, it reaches its full height of 75 ft and its top speed of 50 mph.
 The approximate angle the swings reach is 104 degrees.
-At the peak of the swing, riders feel strong negative G's and at the bottom, positive forces of up to 3.5 G. After four swings at its full height, the ride slows down quickly to a stop.
+At the peak of the swing, riders feel strong G's of 3.5G.
+After four swings at its full height, the ride slows down quickly to a stop.

 The ride experience is enhanced by the fact that it has a lap bar instead of the over the shoulder restraints.
 This gives riders more freedom and feel more exposed.
 The ride is powered by compressed air which makes the ride extremely loud.
 Some guests feel the noise adds to the experience but it has been criticised due to the noise as well.

 The ride can also run on one swing if the park is quiet or if the other is not working.

 The capacity with one swing is 375 riders per hour, with two swings 768 riders per hour.